grindfever/WebGL-Project/tp3/README.md

 interconnected , we also didn't have time to change the tangram so we left it as it was

--In the first exercise we created the normals for the figures we've done on previous TP's so that the calculated luminosity made sense according to the angle of incidence of the light and the viewing angle.
+In the first exercise we created the normals for the figures we've done on previous TP's so that the calculated luminosity made sense according to the angle of incidence of the light and the viewing angle.
 We also created a material similar to wood with a low specular component.

 ### WoodCube